henrychan990805/CA-employment-rate-mini-project/README.md

 - static/css/: Contains styles.css, the CSS file used in the application.
 - The HTML template (project3.html) is located in the templates/ directory.

+**CSV Files:**

+The CSV files used to create the database are included in the repository.
+You can find them in the following locations:

+- data/CA_data.csv: Contains the California employment data.
+- data/CA_Counties.csv: Contains the California counties employment data.

 ## Troubleshooting

 - If you encounter issues with database connections, double-check your appp.py file to ensure the database URI is correctly formatted.